Content Decay Monitor

 What's the minimum traffic for accurate detection?

 For GSC-based decay detection, pages need at least 10 clicks in the comparison period.
-The current Real-Time Monitor uses content age as a proxy for decay, which works for all content regardless of traffic.
+The Dashboard tab uses content age as a proxy for decay, which works for all content regardless of traffic.

 Is Google Search Console data required?

 GSC is recommended for accurate traffic-based decay detection.
-However, the Real-Time Monitor can identify outdated content using modification dates even without GSC connected.
+However, the Dashboard tab can list posts by modification date even without GSC connected, but decay scoring requires GSC data.